-This edition was published by the author on January 15, 2011 and has 376 pages.
+This cozy mystery, humor that was published by the author on January 15, 2011 and has 376 pages.

 First in the Deadwood humorous cozy horror of a mystery series featuring a desperate single mom trying on a new career in Deadwood, South Dakota.